CipherOne/swiftprotocol/README.md

 Example: **https://www.swiftdemand.com/**

 ## Abstract
-The Universal Basic Income Church (UBIC) is the first non-profit Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) eventually providing the UBI through UBIC applications (apps), decentralized applications (dapps), programs, blockchains (forked from the SwiftDemand blockchain that forked from NEO blockchain) and the Universal Basic Income Token (UBIT), the electronic cryptocurrency (e-currency) used for each transactions (Tx) on the UBIC mainnet to be designed with [low transaction latency](#transaction-latency), the ability to [scale to billons of transactions per second](#billons-of-Tx-per-second;TPS), [zero transaction fees between Members](#0-transaction-fees), and [dispute resolution for disputed Txs](#buyer-seller-protections) regarding purchases made by Members.
+The Universal Basic Income Church (UBIC) is the non-profit Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) providing the UBI through UBIC applications (apps), decentralized applications (dapps), e-copyrighted sound-symbols-letters, programs, blockchains (forked from the SwiftDemand blockchain that forked from NEO blockchain that used e-copyrighted property of UBIC) and the Universal Basic Income Token (UBIT), the electronic cryptocurrency (e-currency) used for each transactions (Tx) on the UBIC mainnet designed with [no transaction latency](#transaction-latency), the ability to [scale to trillions of transactions per second](#trillions-of-Tx-per-second;TPS), [zero transaction fees between Members](#0-transaction-fees), and [dispute resolution for disputed Txs](#buyer-seller-protections) regarding purchases made by Members.
 UBI is distributed on a daily basis to each Member.
-This is the simplest understanding of how this Protocol works.
+This is the best understanding of how this Protocol works.

 - [Introduction](#introduction)
 - [Account Types](#account-types)